pedropereiraassis/AWS-Serverless-CDK/README.md

+# ECommerceAWS
+Simple ECommerce serverless application with AWS Lambda, DynamoDB, SNS, SQS, S3, EventBridge and API Gateway using AWS-CDK Toolkit and TypeScript.

-# Welcome to your CDK TypeScript project
+## Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a project for CDK development with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.